michaelthomasletts/michaelthomasletts.github.io/content/blog/technical/aho-corasick.md

 [^2]: If you want a tool that makes memory and runtime profiling incredibly easy then check out [this repository I wrote](https://github.com/michaelthomasletts/profile-this).
 Sometimes, line-by-line profiling is too granular; rather, you need to understand how your code performs, from a memory allocation perspective, *temporally*.
 I wrote this repository for those situations exactly — but with an emphasis on simplicity and speed.

 [^3]: I am not aware of any hard and fast statistics on exact thresholds for memory leakage in DuckDB so DYOR and experimentation.

+[^4]: I tested this. `polars` _did_ decrease runtime, but not by much.
+This is not especially surprising since profiling revealed, as mentioned elsewhere, that regex was _by far_ the biggest performance bottleneck (from a runtime perspective).
+That being said, I did not record the runtime improvements which `polars` yielded.
+DYOR if you prefer.